Hiking trails in Maastricht: 7 top routes for a walk in the wild – DutchReview

 🗺Route: Follow the red Border Route signs with the GR6 route number.

 The distance you’ll walk here is completely up to which paths you take.
-If you keep to the hill itself, your route will be anywhere between 2 and 5km but if you go down the back and around the quarry you can stretch it to 8-10km.
+If you keep to the hill itself, your route will be anywhere between two and five kilometres, but if you go down the back and around the quarry you can stretch it to eight to ten kilometres.

 Either way, if you’re looking for some greenery, castle ruins and adorable farm animals, this is the place for you.
 My personal favourite aspect of this hill is the sectioned off dog park which always offers a world of cuteness for sore eyes.